Multi-task and few-shot learning in virtual flow metering: Introduction

 Virtual flow meters (VFMs) based on first principles models (e.g. \cite{schlumberger2014dynamic, technipfmc2024flowmanager, petex2024prosper, kongsberg2024ledaflow}) are currently favored by the industry.
 These VFMs have demonstrated that they can be accurate when properly calibrated, even in data-scarce settings.
 Still, first principles VFMs are subject to the typical limitations of model-driven soft sensors.
 In particular, the high cost of setting up and maintaining such VFMs risks limiting their performance (due to insufficient maintenance).
 The high cost also prohibits their use on assets with small investment budgets.

 Data-driven VFMs attempt to address the cost issue with first principles VFMs by lowering the model setup and maintenance costs.
+In addition to reducing manual labor related to physical modeling, data-driven VFMs typically also reduce the need for manual parameter tuning by allowing for automatic model tuning in the presence of new data \cite{Nemoto2023, Akhiiartdinov2023}.

+If the flow conditions are sufficiently predictable, data-driven models based on simple first principles equations (which need to be simple enough to allow for automatic estimation of all model parameters from data) may yield satisfactory prediction accuracy \cite{Staff2020}.
+If prior knowledge about flow conditions is lacking, it may be possible to compensate by learning from more data; in such settings, steady-state VFMs based on deep learning have shown promising results \cite{Al2018, Sandnes2021, Hotvedt2022, Bikmukhametov2020}.
+In the presence of data with high time resolution, methods based on deep neural networks have also been shown capable to model dynamical flow phenomena like slugging and transient behavior following step changes \cite{Andrianov2018}.

-Notable examples include VFMs based on deep learning, which have shown promising results \cite{Al2018, Sandnes2021, Hotvedt2022, Bikmukhametov2020}.
-However, it is commonly believed that their successful use requires large amounts of data \cite{Bikmukhametov2020}.
+It is commonly believed that the successful use of data-driven VFMs based on deep neural networks requires large amounts of data \cite{Bikmukhametov2020}.
 Such a requirement would limit their applicability, since the wells with the worst instrumentation (and hence, the least data) are typically also the wells were VFMs are needed the most.
 Thus, the application of data-driven VFM to wells with few observations is a problem of high interest.